evanx/jsbin/hydratePromises/readme.md

 ## Hydrating React component state via promises

-Consider a rather trivial component which fetches data from various endpoints.
+Consider a rather trivial component which fetches data from a couple of endpoints.

 We introduce a mixin and invoke its `hydratePromises` utility function as follows: